vikrampsingh/markdown-quickref/README.md

 5. Further Resources

-## 🚀 How to Use
+## How to Use

 - Browse [`markdown-quickref.md`](./markdown-quickref-vps.md)
 - Copy-paste examples into your own Markdown files and modify as needed.

-## 📜 License
+## License

 This Quickref is released under the [MIT License](./LICENSE) © 2025 [Vikram Pratap Singh](https://www.linkedin.com/in/vikrampsingh/)
 You are free to copy, modify, and reuse it in your own projects with attribution.

-## 🤝 Contributing
+## Contributing

 Contributions, feedback, and suggestions are welcome!

-If you find something useful or want to improve it, feel free to open an issue or submit a PR.
+If you find this project helpful or have ideas to improve it — whether it's fixing a typo, enhancing an explanation, or adding new sections — feel free to [open an issue](https://github.com/vikrampsingh/markdown-quickref/issues) or [submit a pull request](https://github.com/vikrampsingh/markdown-quickref/pulls).

+Before contributing, please take a moment to read the [CONTRIBUTING.md](./CONTRIBUTING.md) guide.